 The state considers all other locations that belong to the same dealership and operate under the same name "supplemental lots."
 In order to be considered a supplemental lot, the location must be in the same county or an adjacent county of the principal place of business.

 Your dealership's sign should exhibit the dealership's trade name, street address, and dealer number.
-Once you are certain that the sign meets zoning requirements (24 square feet with at least two-inch-square lettering), permanently post the sign on the building or the land and be sure that the letters read visibly and clearly from the main road.
+Once you are certain that the sign meets zoning requirements (24 square feet with at least 4-inch-square lettering), permanently post the sign on the building or the land and be sure that the letters read visibly and clearly from the main road.
 You have the option to paint a sign on the office window next to the main entrance if you are a wholesale dealer.

 You must clearly designate one area as the office where you keep books, desk, filing cabinet, and a permanently installed business phone (cell phones are not acceptable).
 In addition, you must list the phone number in the general directory, and you must answer the phone in the name of the dealership.
 However, you can forward calls to another location or to an answering machine.